heavy drinking and marriage

 Alcohol Abuse And It’s Effect on Children

 Research identifies the presence of an alcohol or substance use disorder in the home as an adverse childhood experience (ACE).
 ACEs are a form of trauma.
 They’re a complex phenomenon by themselves.
-For an overview of trauma and addiction, please read our article here.
 We’ll now offer a thumbnail version of what we think people reading this article should know about ACEs.

 Researchers from the Centers for Disease Control (CDC) identify the following ten types of ACEs: